Friday, June 19, 2026

 An estate planning lawyer sees the same conflict in every third meeting: parents who won't spend their super on care because they promised the house to the kids.
 Tracey Burton thinks it's time for a culture change.

-8 min read a month ago
+8 min read 3 months ago

 Aged care CEO challenges Australia's $4 trillion inheritance mindset